axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 Remote control
 ~~~~~~~~~~~~~~

-**Text Files** is one the widgets that can be controlled by means of the
+**Super Text Files** is one the widgets that can be controlled by means of the
 :ref:`Message` widget.
 Indeed, it can receive in input a message consisting
 of a file list in JSON format (see :doc:`JSON im-/export format
 <json_format>`, :doc:`File list <json_file_list>`), in which case the list
 of files specified in this message replaces previously imported sources (if
 any).
 Note that removing the incoming connection from the **Message** instance
 will not, by itself, remove the list of files imported in this way from the
-**Text Files** instance's interface; conversely, this list of files can be
+**Super Text Files** instance's interface; conversely, this list of files can be
 modified using buttons **Move up/down**, **Remove**, etc. even if the incoming
 connection from the **Message** instance has not been removed.
 Finally, note
-that if a **Text Files** instance has the basic version of its interface
+that if a **Super Text Files** instance has the basic version of its interface
 activated when an incoming connection is created from an instance of
 :ref:`Message`, it automatically switches to the advanced interface.